KishoreVB70/escrowNFT-Decade/README.md

     print("Contract deployed to:", contract.address)
 ```

-`main` function is used to deploy the contract.
+The `main` function is used to deploy the contract.
 First, we get the account to use.
 Then we deploy the contract and wait for the transaction to be mined.
 Finally, we print the contract address.
 Now, we need to deploy the contract.
 Use the following command to deploy the contract.

 ```bash
 # Deploy the contract to the Celo Alfajores testnet